What is Documentation?

 Industry-Specific Benefits

 While documentation is generally useful across industries, it can also have specialized uses.
 For instance, in government, documents such as official correspondences and records ensure that administrative processes are performed by government policy.
-In the case of the healthcare industry, medical records play a vital role.
+In the healthcare industry, medical records play a vital role.
 These documents keep track of a patient’s medical history, which is used to provide recommendations for future care.
 Finally, the scientific community frequently uses documentation to record their findings as well as to serve as evidence for their discoveries or theories.

 Types of Documentation